AET-CS/aet-cs.github.io/white/AP_shared/Calculator/calculator-instructions.md

 ### Phase 1: Basic Functionality
 - Implement all the required methods
 - Support basic operations (+, -, ×, ÷)
-- Add support for constants π and e (hint: handle in the controller similar to digits)
+- Add support for constants $\pi$ and e (hint: handle in the controller similar to digits)
 - Process calculations left-to-right without operator precedence
 - Implement DebugStack for debugging